pedonc/Windows-Deployment/README.md

 26. To enable nested Hyper-V (allowing the Hyper-V client to also be a Hyper-V host), right-click on the **Windows Start Menu** icon on the host computer and select **Windows PowerShell (Admin)**.
 In the PowerShell window that appears, enter `set-vmprocessor -vmname WindowsEFI64 -exposevirtualizationextensions $true` and press the **Enter** key.
 27. Type `exit` and press the **Enter** key to close the PowerShell window.

-PART 5 - BOOT WINDOWS INSTALLER IN VM
+## Part 5 - Boot The Windows Installer In The Virtual Machine

 1. In the Hyper-V Manager window, in the Virtual Machines pane, click on **WindowsEFI64**.
 2. In the right Actions pane, under WindowsEFI64, click **Start**.
 3. Wait a few moments while the virtual machine is started.
 In the middle Virtual Machines tab, the WindowsEFI64 state should eventually change to Running.
 4. In the right Actions pane, under WindowsEFI64, click **Connect...**.
 5. Once the connection to the Virtual Machine is established, you should see a message indicating that No operating system was loaded.
 Click in the virtual machine window to activate it.
 Press the **Tab** key on the keyboard to highlight the **Restart now** button and press the **Enter** key.
 6. The virtual machine will restart and will display a message reading "Press any key to boot from CD or DVD..."
 While this message is displayed, click the mouse inside the virtual machine window to activate it and then press the **A** key on the keyboard.
 This sequence happens quickly and is time sensitive.
 If the Windows Boot Manager screen does not appear, repeat step 5 and this step again until the black Windows Boot Manager screen appears.
 7. Until noted, the following procedure applies to actions inside the virtual machine environment.
 8. When the black Windows Boot Manager screen appears, ensure that **Windows 10 Setup (64-bit)** is selected, then press the **Enter** key.
 Windows Setup will load.

-PART 6 - INSTALL WINDOWS IN VM
+## Part 6 - Install Windows In The Virtual Machine

 1. On the first Windows Setup screen, click the **Next** button.
 2. Click **Install now**.